 The technology underlying our offering has evolved from certain open source software, such as Apache Kafka and Apache Flink, and as a result we cannot exclude other companies from adopting and modifying certain common elements of our software and that of such open source software.
 With open source software, competitors can also develop competing products without the amount of overhead and lead time required for traditional proprietary software development.
 In addition, if competing products are also based on or compatible with Apache Kafka or Apache Flink, existing customers may also be able to easily transfer their applications to competing products.
 Competitors with greater resources than ours or members of the Apache Kafka or Apache Flink communities may create similar or superior offerings, or modify Apache Kafka or Apache Flink with different, superior features, and could make such products available to the public free of charge.
 Our competitors or members of the open source community may also develop a new open source project or a closed-source proprietary product that is similar to or superior to Apache Kafka or Apache Flink in terms of features or performance, in turn gaining popularity or replacing Apache Kafka as the new standard for data-in-motion technology among developers and other users.
 As a result, the future of Apache Kafka, Apache Flink and other open source software could change dramatically and such change in trajectory, use and acceptance in the marketplace and resulting competitive pressure could result in reductions in the prices we charge for our offering, loss of market share, and adversely affect our business operations and financial outlook.
-Additionally, the development and growth of our proprietary offering may result in the perception within the open source community of a diminution of our commitment to Apache Kafka, Apache Flink and other open source platforms.
-Such perceptions may negatively affect our reputation within the developer community, which may adversely affect market
+Additionally, the development and growth of our proprietary offering may result in the perception within the open source community, which may adversely affect market acceptance and future sales of our offering.